andersonopt/website/content/blog/product-release-notes-7-21-20.md

 ## App Interface Updates

-In order to get to our longer-term app redesign, we needed to update parts of our code structure to make that longer-term vision feasible; as a result, you'll see some interim updates to the app interface -- these changes are just a stepping stone to get us toward our longer-term redesign, but we hope they'll already make the app simpler and easier to use.
+In order to get to our longer-term app redesign, we needed to update parts of our code structure to make that longer-term vision feasible.

+As a result, you'll see some interim updates to the app interface -- these changes are just a stepping stone to get us toward our longer-term redesign, but we hope they'll already make the app simpler and easier to use.

 **Selecting primary assets when creating a project**

-Once you choose how you want to 'Add Assets', a modal will pop up allowing you to select your assets.
+Here's the updated infter

 ![](/images/add_assets_updated.png)

 **Tasks have a new (interim) look**

-Tasks have been broken out into more modular/disparate task sections.
-This interim change will make it easier for us to make tasks more intuitive in the long-term redesign.

 ![](/images/parcel_search.png)

-Assets in the map sidebar:

 ![](/images/asset_tasks_map_sidebar.png)